Veteran Suicide Risk and Prevention

 One study looking specifically at military personnel found that in the case of about 30% of all completed suicides, the individual used drugs and/or alcohol beforehand.5 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), suicide is a leading cause of death for individuals who abuse substances.6

 Substance use disorders are second only to depression and other mood disorders in the spectrum of risk factors for suicide.6 The good news is that there are programs where you can get treatment for both in one place.
 Desert Hope is one such facility.
-In The Rally Point: AAC program, we provide high-quality co-occurring disorder treatment for veterans.
+In our specialized treatment program for Veterans, we provide high-quality co-occurring disorder treatment for veterans.
 This means we’ll provide integrated treatment for your addiction and for other mental health struggles you may be dealing with.

 Addiction and Suicide in Veterans With PTSD